Pirates Unit Study for Homeschooling Families

 Reflections

 There was a reflection of the ship in the water.
-Explain what causes a reflection.
-When light rays bounce off something, such as the ship in the story, and onto a flat smooth area, such as a pond, you see these rays as a reflection.
+Explain to your kids what causes a reflection: when light rays bounce off something, such as the ship in the story, and onto a flat smooth area, such as a pond, or glass, or shiny metal, you see these rays as a reflection.
+This is one of the three types of reflection, called “specular reflection”.
+Have your younger kids watch this short video for a simple explanation of reflection and your older kids can learn the difference between specular reflection and diffuse scattering, as well as the Law of Reflection in this video.

 Also, have him observe how the reflection is a reverse image.
-Have fun writing secret messages to each other in reverse writing that must be read in their reflections.
+Have fun writing secret messages (using a mirror) to each other in reverse writing that must be read in their reflections.
+Use the Reverse Writing printable pages.

 Buoyancy